nspcc-dev/.github/.github/ISSUE_TEMPLATE/bug_report.md

 ## Your Environment
 <!-- Include as many relevant details about the environment you experienced the bug in -->
-* Version used:
+* Version of the product used:
-* Server setup and configuration:
+* Server setup and configuration files used:
 * Operating System and version (`uname -a`):

 ## Don't forget to add labels!